 C. Substitute Teachers and Educational Specialists: A certified teacher or educational specialist may serve as a substitute with no time limit, provided that the teaching certificate bears an endorsement for the grade and subject being taught, or the educational specialist certificate is appropriate to the employment.
 A SAU may request a waiver from the Commissioner if finding candidates that meet the eligibility criteria is difficult.

-D. Substitute standards for less than 6 weeks are determined by the SAU and require that the substitute have minimally a high school diploma
+D. Substitute standards for less than 6 weeks are determined by the SAU and require that the substitute have minimally a high school diploma.

-10. Certification Waiver
+11. Certification Waiver